fghelaz/datasciencecoursera/Getting and Cleaning Data/Course project/Readme.md

 - 'averageDataset_HARUS.txt': Output Data Set of 'run_analysis.R'.
 - 'Dataset_HARUS.txt': Merge and tidy Data Set from Train and Test

-- './Data/': Folder that contains all DataSet that will be processed by the Script.
+- './UCI HAR Dataset/': Folder that contains all DataSet that will be processed by the Script.
   - 'features_info.txt': Shows information about the variables used on the feature vector.

   - 'features.txt': List of all features.